Cycling remembers ‘exceptional’ Gino Mader after death at the Tour de Suisse

 After the incident there was immediately criticism of a route that ended with a fast technical descent off the mountain to the finish line.

-Race director Olivier Senn announced that Friday’s stage had been cancelled, with riders due to complete a 20km neutralised group ride to the finish in memory of Mader.

-“We’re heartbroken, the whole organisation, the teams and the riders,” an emotional Senn told reporters.
+Speaking on Friday, an emotional race director Olivier Senn said: “We’re heartbroken, the whole organisation, the teams and the riders.

 “It is devastating what happened, really hard to put into words.
 We just stood together with all the teams and riders in memory of Gino and that’s all that counts for us at the moment.